FRRouting/frr/doc/user/routemap.rst

 .. clicmd:: on-match next

-.. clicmd:: continue

    Proceed on to the next entry in the route-map.

+.. clicmd:: continue (1-65535)

+   Proceed to the specified sequence in the route-map.

 .. clicmd:: on-match goto N

-.. clicmd:: continue N

    Proceed processing the route-map at the first entry whose order is >= N